kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-feely-feely.md

 I'd rather just be real.

 There are times when you just need to hold your heart.
 I often find myself just lying on my bed and doing this (often 'cos when it's hard this is probably the only thing I can manage to do).
 I breathe and tell myself it's going to be OK, even though I have no idea if that's true.
-I try and be kind to myself and remind myself that I'm still on the path, that these chimeras of the past that haunt me will fade, and that [insert corny life affirmation here].
+I try and be kind to myself and remind myself that I'm still on the path, that these memories of the past that haunt me will fade, and that [insert corny life affirmation here].

 It does help though.
 Just don't fall into the trap of wanting to leave, thinking that you can't do it, that you're not good enough to practice, that who the hell are you to even try and get out of this mess, that blah blah blah - all those lies that Māra whispers to you when you're down, 'cos that's the kind of guy he is.